riverinme/Structure_Form_Finding_HH/readme.md

 `aaa.set_init_F(*loading)`
     - "loading" is a list of column, row and joint force, e.g.
     `[[0, 0, 1], [2, 4, 10],...]`
-    - Joint load are considered positive in gravity direction.
+    - Joint loads are considered positive in the gravity direction.
     - One can just set initial loads of all 0 by
     `aaa.set_init_F()`
 - Set bounday conditions
 `aaa.set_init_z(*boundary_z)`
-    - "boundary_z" means to define initial z coords for every points.
+    - "boundary_z" means to define initial z coords for every point.
     - One can just set initial Z coords of all 0 by
     `aaa.set_init_z()`
     - If you need some points having different z coords, just insert